aymen-mahmoudi/Moire-Parameter-Calculator/README.md

 In case of a problem, It is strongly recommended to post an issue.
 For a more confidential demand, don't hesitate to email me.

 ## Acknowledgment
-I thank Geoffroy Kremer and Abdelkarim Ouerghi for testing and checking formulas in k-space.
+I thank Geoffroy Kremer for testing and checking formulas in k-space.